UCAS and Careers

 Academic Societies |

-All students participate in academic societies, and must present to their peers about topics beyond the A-Level curriuclum.
-In doing so, they develop their skills in communication, initiative, critical thinking and leadership, and make links between their academic subjects and the real world, whether that be employment or further academic study. |
+All students participate in academic societies, and must present to their peers about topics beyond the A-Level curriculum.
+In doing so, they develop their skills in communication, initiative, critical thinking and leadership, and make links between their academic subjects and the real world, whether that be employment or further academic study.
+Societies also often invite sector-specific speakers to come and present to their group. |

 Extracurricular Clubs and Student Leadership |

 All students are encouraged to set up their own clubs and societies, and so develop leadership, management and organisation skills that employers value.
 Outside of these, students are encouraged to put themselves forward for leadership roles, such as the Library Committee, the Sports Committee, House leadership and the Senate.
-All of these leadership roles have an application process including a formal interview |
+All of these leadership roles have an application process including a formal interview. |

 Cultural Perspectives (Y12 only) |